graalvm/graalvm-demos/spring-native-image/README.md

     curl http://localhost:8080/jibber
     ```
     It should generate a random nonsense verse in the style of the poem Jabberwocky by Lewis Carrol.

-    To terminate it, first bring the application to the foreground using `fg`, and then enter `<CTRL-c>`.
+4. Bring the application to the foreground using `fg`, and then enter `<CTRL-c>` to terminate the application.

 ## Containerize the JAR

-You can easily containerise the JAR using the GraalVM container image `ghcr.io/graalvm/jdk-community:17-ol8` as the JVM.
+You can easily containerise the JAR using the GraalVM container image `container-registry.oracle.com/graalvm/jdk-community:17-ol8` as the JVM.

 1. Run this command to package the JAR as a Docker container:
     ```shell